h74zhou/StickFigure-Mobile/README.md

-# Ragdoll Android Mobile Application
+# StickFigure Matrix Manipulations Android Game

 ### Introduction

 This project was made for the Final Assignment of CS349 (User Interfaces) Spring 2019 term.
 All features required were implemented.
 The app demonstrates matrix movement transformations in the form of a ragdoll.
-Users can transform the human ragdoll by translating, rotating and scaling its limbs through direct manipulation.
+Users can transform the human ragdoll by translating, rotating and scaling its limbs through direct manipulation (point and drag). **The project received a 100% final evaluation!**

 ### Technical Requirements